degensprotocol/docs/guide.md

 To conduct a transaction on the ethereum blockchain, certain transactions require a gas fee which is paid in ETH, which is the native crypto currency of ethereum.
 This gas fee isn't paid to Degens, but is paid to the miners to ensure the security of the network.

 This gas fee is variable and depends on the congestion of the network at any given time.
+When you send transactions, your wallet software should allow you to select the gas price you will pay, although it is recommended to use at least the default to ensure your transactions are processed quickly.

+Gas conditions can be monitored on [ETH Gas Station](https://ethgasstation.info/).

 ## Deposit/withdrawal Fees